dfinke/PSMatcher/README.md

 * @guid@

 # Credits
 This wraps [NMatcher](https://github.com/defrag/NMatcher).
-Check out the readme
+Check out that readme for more detail.